dp-daly/js-snake/README.md

 Players can choose an alternative dark mode for the game, which takes the form of a night theme with space objects.

 The sprite transforms into an alien avatar and the bee character becomes an astronaut.
-The board is becomes a night sky.
+The board becomes a night sky.

 ![](./README%20images/Screenshot%202024-05-09%20at%2016.29.41.png)

 ## Accessibility

 High contrast colour pairings are used throughout the game.
-A dark mode was included to provide a wider palette range for diverse players.
+A dark mode is included to provide a wider palette range for diverse players.

-Most graphics are added using CSS background-image, but aria labels are used within html to substitute for alt text.
+Most graphics are added using CSS background-image, but aria labels are used within html containers to substitute for image alt text.

 ## Improvements

 Future improvements may include:

-* A rule to prevent the croissant from appearing on current sprite coordinates
+* A rule to prevent the croissant from appearing on current sprite coordinates.

 * Tailored character text for the alternative theme.